 Information, advice and enrolment

-- detailed information about what you will learn
+- detailed information about what you'll learn

 - information about qualifications you can gain, where relevant